suzuna08/Map-app/IMPLEMENTATION.md

 A categorized emoji picker component with ~794 emojis across 8 categories (Food & Drink, Travel & Places, Activities, Nature, Objects, Smileys, Symbols, Flags).
 Features category tab navigation, text search filtering, and a "no icon" option to clear the selection.
 Used in the collection create/edit forms for selecting collection icons.

-### AddPlaceModal

-A modal with two tabs: "Paste URL" and "Upload CSV".
-The CSV tab simply links to the `/upload` page rather than embedding the upload flow.

-**Status flow**: The URL tab uses a state machine: `idle` → `loading` → `success` | `duplicate` | `error`.
-Each state shows different UI (input field, spinner, success message with place title, or error message).
-After success/duplicate, the modal can be closed.

-**Single entry point**: The modal is rendered once in the root layout (`+layout.svelte`), toggled by the bottom dock's "+" button.
-This is the sole explicit add-place entry point (the search bar's inline URL paste is a complementary quick-add path).
-When a place is added via this modal, it dispatches a `place-added` CustomEvent on `window`, which the places page listens for to refresh its local state via `loadData()`.
-This avoids the need for a second modal instance on the places page.

 ### Toast Notification System

 Lightweight in-page toasts for URL add and action feedback, implemented as a shared Svelte 5 store (`src/lib/stores/toasts.svelte.ts`):